top of page

 Details have been changed to protect family privacy.

-A parent once came to me feeling overwhelmed by her young son’s meltdowns.
+A mom came to me feeling overwhelmed by her young son’s meltdowns.

 Like all children, he got angry sometimes.
 But when he became upset, things escalated quickly.
 His anger was often triggered by not getting his way, getting hurt, or conflicts with his siblings.
 When he entered meltdown mode, he would scream, yell every curse word he knew, reject comfort, and throw things.
 If the conflict involved his siblings, he might hit, kick, or bite them.